avaughn271/AdmixtureBayes/README.md

 **--result_file** (optional) The name of the mcmc output file of this step.
 No file extension is added (meaning entering "example" will produce "example" as an output file, not "example.txt" or "example.csv".).
 Default value is "mcmc_samples.csv"

-**--stop_criteria** (optional) Either True or False.
-If True, then the MCMC sampler will stop as soon as the effective sample size has been reached or until n iterations have been reached, whichever comes first.
+**--stop_criteria** (optional) If this flag is used, then the MCMC sampler will stop as soon as the effective sample size has been reached or until n iterations have been reached, whichever comes first.
 Otherwise, the algorithm will continue until n iterations have been reached.
-Default value is False.

 **--stop_criteria_threshold** (optional) Ignored if stop_criteria is False.
 Sets the effective samples size that much be reached for the algorithm to terminate.
 Default value is 200.